Yaoshengtai/Yaoshengtai.github.io/_pages/about.md

 ## Research Interest

-Broadly speaking, I'm interesting in **Optimization and Machine Learning Theory** and I am applying to PhD programs for the Fall 2026.
+Broadly speaking, I'm interested in **Optimization and Machine Learning Theory** and I am applying to PhD programs for the Fall 2026.
 I'm currently working on Geometric Machine Learning and Distributionally Robust Optimization.